Topčiderka: Course

 The Topčiderska reka originates in the Lipovica (Lipovica Forest) area, on the northern slopes of the Parcanski vis, the northern section of the Kosmaj mountain, at an altitude of 192 meters.
 Originally, it flows to the north-east, until it reaches the Belgrade's suburb of Ripanj, in the municipality of Voždovac.
 From there, the river flows generally into the north-west direction, along the Šumadija's geological bar into which the river carved its epigenetic valley and formed a watershed.
 The valley of Topčiderka is a natural route for the Belgrade-Niš railway.

 After it flows between the villages of Pinosava and Rušanj (western slopes of the Avala mountain), the Topčiderka enters the urban section of Belgrade (Rakovica municipality) at the neighborhood of Resnik.
 It continues through the neighborhoods of Kijevo, Labudovo Brdo, Kneževac, Rakovica, Miljakovac and Kanarevo Brdo.

 At this point, the river enters the territory of the municipality of Savski Venac where the vast woods of Topčider are formed.
 After the Topčiderka passes next to the Konak of Prince Miloš and the Belgrade Hippodrome, it empties into the Čukarica Bay of the Sava river, across the northern tip of the Ada Ciganlija island, at an altitude of 69 meters.
-It drains an area of 147 km² (out of which 70% is agricultural land) with 35 tributaries and belongs to the Black Sea drainage basin.
+It drains an area of 147 km^{2} (out of which 70% is agricultural land) with 35 tributaries and belongs to the Black Sea drainage basin.

 Two sections along the river are organized as the game hunting grounds.
 One is Lipovička Šuma, near the spring of the river and another, Topčiderska Reka, at the Rakovica-Čukarica municipal border.